 - Only completed interest forms demonstrating full availability and commitment from the attendee can be considered

-- Approximately 20 spots are available, which will be filled in a ratio representative of SMC's employee groups and considering the number of interest forms received from each
+- Limited spots are available, which will be filled in a ratio representative of SMC's employee groups and considering the number of interest forms received from each

-EPI is covering approved costs associated with attendance of the conference, including:
+EPI is covering all approved costs associated with attendance of the conference, including:

 - Group Rate Registration (without pre-conference) arranged and paid in advance by SMC's EPI Division

 - Round trip economy airfare to New Orleans

 - Up to 4 nights in an approved hotel*

 - Per diem for meals not provided by the conference (up to $25/meal, receipts required)